List of exercises

 In sphinx.md:

-1. Add a entry below feature-a.md labeled feature-b.md to the index.rst file.
+1. Add a entry below some-feature.md labeled another-feature.md (or a better name) to the index.md file.

-2. Create a file feature-b.md in the same directory as your feature-a.md file.
+2. Create a file another-feature.md in the same directory as the index.md file.

 Experiment with the following Markdown syntax: